What would our hunter/gathering ancestors think if they could see us now?

 Your 1st tip comes in the form of a question:

 Must you take the car today?
 Really?
 Can’t walk to the office and bus back?
 I only ask because, unless you’ve already walked the dog the chances are you’ve been curled up for hours breathing recycled air (unless you sleep with the window open) so your body, though rested is at it’s lowest ebb.
-As you start to move, synovial fluid is released into your ball and socket joints to lubricate and loosen them up, at the same time muscle fibers increase and decrease in length, becoming more elastic and increasing the demand for oxygen-enriched blood from your heart.
+As you start to move, synovial fluid is released into your ball and socket joints to lubricate and loosen them up, at the same time muscle fibres increase and decrease in length, becoming more elastic and increasing the demand for oxygen-enriched blood from your heart.
 This demand forces us to takes larger gulps of oxygen until eventually, we arrive at the office agile, rosy-cheeked and in much higher spirits than gridlocked traffic can evoke.

 Set a timer for 30 seconds…